openharmony/docs/en/application-dev/ui/arkts-drawing-customization-on-canvas.md

           .onReady(() =>{
             // Use the drawImage API to draw an image in the area with the width and height of 130 starting from (0, 0). this.offContext.drawImage(this.img,0,0,130,130);
-            // Use the getImageData API to obtain the drawing content within the range of 130 (width and height) starting from (50, 50) on the canvas. let imagedata = this.offContext.getImageData(50,50,130,130);
+            // Use the getImageData API to obtain the image data with the width and height of 130 starting from (50, 50). let imagedata = this.offContext.getImageData(50,50,130,130);
             // Use the putImageData API to draw the obtained image data in the area starting from (150, 150). this.offContext.putImageData(imagedata,150,150);